Who regulates fintechs?

 That's not to say that all those offices, or any of them, oversee any particular fintech firm.
 Nor is that list comprehensive.

 Many banking fintechs — digital-only players known as neobanks — aren't traditional banks themselves, but partner with chartered banks so they can offer FDIC-insured checking and savings accounts.
-Some traditional, regulated banks operate their own neobank businesses under distinct brand names, like BBVA's subsidiary, Simple.
+Some traditional, regulated banks operate their own neobank businesses under distinct brand names.
 (As Bankrate notes, chartered banks must meet minimum capital requirements.)

 Fintechs that don't offer deposit accounts require their own oversight.
 PayPal, for instance, lists regulators in all 50 states, plus Washington, D.C, Puerto Rico and the U.S. Virgin Islands, that oversee its activities.
 The firm holds state money transmitter licenses, each with its own reporting, bonding and inspection requirements, among others, and says the CFPB also had authority over its business.